ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 # Upgrading to a new Major Version
 {: #upgrading}

 When a major version of a database is at its end of life (EOL), it is necessary to upgrade to the next available major version.
 You can upgrade {{site.data.keyword.databases-for-mongodb_full}} deployments to use the newest version of MongoDB.

-It is possible to upgrade from MongoDB 4.2 to 4.4.
+Upgrade from MongoDB 4.2 to 4.4 by [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) of your data into a new deployment.
+{: important}

 Prepare to run on, and then migrate to, the latest version before the EOL date [as documented here](/docs/databases-for-mongodb?topic=databases-for-mongodb-versioning-policy&interface=ui#version-definitions).

 Rolling back versions is not supported.
 {: .note}